apl-ocean-engineering/marine_msgs/README.md

 * marine_acoustic_msgs -- data from acoustic sensors
   * Dvl.msg
-  * SonarRanges.msg -- any fan-shaped sonar returning angle/range data.
+  * Imaging Sonars -- any fan-shaped sonar with intensity/range data.
+    * RawSonarImage.msg -- raw angles
+    * ProjectedSonarImage.msg -- raytraced data
-  * SonarImage.msg -- any fan-shaped sonar with intensity/range data.
+  * Profiling Sonars -- any fan-shaped sonar returning angle/range data.
+    * SonarDetections.msg -- raw angles/TWTT
+    * SonarRanges.msg -- raytraced data

 * marine_sensor_msgs -- standalone messages from individual sensors
+  * Turbidity
-  * oxygen
+  * oxygen (TODO)
-  * CTD
+  * CTD (TODO)
-  * Optical Backscatter
+  * Optical Backscatter (TODO)
   * etc.

 We anticipate the potential need to create additional marine_*_msgs packages.
 The threshold for doing so should be (1) a group of closely related messages and/or (2) the need to define sub-messages.